 Long-range needs assessment enables the school district to analyze assessment data, get feedback from the community about its expectations of students, and determine how well students are meeting learning goals.
-The school board will conduct ongoing and in-depth needs assessments by soliciting information from businesses, labor, industry, higher education, and community members regarding their expectations for adequate student preparation as responsible citizens and successful wage earners.
+The Linn-Mar Board of Directors will conduct ongoing and in-depth needs assessments by soliciting information from businesses, labor, industry, higher education, and community members regarding their expectations for adequate student preparation as responsible citizens and successful wage earners.

-Feedback from district patrons, staff, and students will be gathered on a regular basis.
-The School Improvement Advisory Committee, working with the superintendent, will gather input from the district’s patrons, staff, and students on the district’s long-range goals, student learning goals, and other areas as deemed appropriate by the committee.
-This input will be used in the committee’s decision-making process and guidance in making recommendations to the Board of Education.
+Feedback from the district patrons, staff, and students will be gathered on a regular basis.
+The School Improvement Advisory Committee (SIAC), working with the superintendent, will gather input from the district's patrons, staff, and students on the long-range goals, student learning goals, and other areas as deemed appropriate by the committee.
+This input will be used in the committee's decision-making process and guidance in making recommendations to the school board.

-It is the responsibility of the superintendent [or designee] to ensure the school district community is informed of student progress on state and locally-determined indicators.
+It is the responsibility of the superintendent [or designee] to ensure the community is informed of student progress on state and locally determined indicators.
 The superintendent [or designee] will report annually to the school board about the means used to keep the community informed.

 Reviewed: 10/11; 5/14; 9/16; 3/23